 Find people who are interested in joining

-To start a club you need at least 20 members (only 10 at smaller campuses), and 80% of these members need to be current UON students.
+To start a club you need at least 10 members , and 80% of these members need to be current University of Newcastle students.
 Not sure where to find students who are keen on joining?
 Fiona suggests one of the easiest ways to gauge interest is by discussing it with your friends or the people in your classes at uni.

 “It might be people in your tute group, or people you meet with after a study group, or people in your lecture to see if there’s that interest, and if someone else is [willing] to help you.”